DUE TO CORONAVIRUS, EPICUREA 2021 HAS BEEN POSTPONED. DATE TO BE DETERMINED.

-Executive Chef Tony Pope, originally from Huntington, West Virginia, laid down his culinary roots in Charleston, South Carolina after graduating from Johnson and Wales University.
+Executive Chef Tony Pope, originally from Huntington, West Virginia, is the Executive Chef of the Dormie Network.
+He laid down his culinary roots in Charleston, South Carolina after graduating from Johnson and Wales University.
 Chef Pope trained under world renowned chefs including Michele Richard and Susan Spicer

 In his spare time, Chef Pope enjoys traveling the world and furthering his culinary knowledge by immersing himself in different cultures.

-The Antinori family has been committed to the art of winemaking for over six centuries since 1385 when Giovanni di Piero Antinori became a member, of the “Arte Fiorentina dei Vinattieri”, the Florentine Winemakers’ Guild.
-All throughout its history, twenty-six generations long, the Antinori family has managed the business directly making innovative and sometimes bold decisions while upholding the utmost respect for
+The Antinori family has remained committed to the art of wine-making for over six centuries (since 1385 when Giovanni di Piero Antinori became a member, of the “Arte Fiorentina dei Vinattieri”, the Florentine Winemakers’ Guild).
+All throughout its 26 generations of wine-making, the Antinori family has driven this business through innovative and sometimes bold management decisions while upholding the utmost respect for